-Domestic violence is an abusive crime that affects victims and their families long after the crime has been committed.
-It takes many forms – physical, mental, verbal or sexual – and it often begins with the abuser blaming the victim for his or her own feelings of inadequacy and inferiority.
+Domestic violence is an abuse of crime that affects victims and their families long after the crime has been committed.
+It takes many forms, physical mental and verbal or sexual, and it often begins with the abuser blaming the victim for his or her own feelings of inadequacy and inferiority.
 Victims often feel powerless to escape the violence because of the controlling nature of the abuser.
-But, in Forsyth County and throughout the state, there are systems and laws in place to protect the victims, and place responsibility for the crime where it belongs – with the abuser.
+But, in Forsyth County and throughout the state, there are systems and laws in place to protect the victims and place responsibility for the crime where it belongs -with the abuser.

-Does your spouse or partner say things to embarrass, insult or ridicule you?
+Does your spouse or partner say things to embarrass, insult, or ridicule you?
 Isolate you or physically harm you?
-Blame you for the abuse or excuse the violence because of what you did or didn’t do?
-If so, you may be a victim, or have the potential of becoming one.
-Now there’s help, but access that help you must acknowledge the problem.
+Blame you for the abuse or excuse the violence because of what you did or didn't do?
+If so, you may be a victim or have the potential of becoming one.
+Now there's help, but to access that help you must acknowledge the problem.

 Under the Victim's Bill of Rights, you have the right to:

 Notification of each stage in the judicial process, including pre-trial hearing’s, bond, grand jury, arraignment, motion hearings, pleas of guilty, trial sentencing, and appeals.

 Notification of arrest, release, possibility of release, escape, or any change in custodial status